 Aaron Grad ©2012

-The Concerto’s opening movement is indeed lyrical and understated, more an expression of intimate chamber music than virtuosic bluster.
+The Violin Concerto’s opening movement is indeed lyrical and understated, more an expression of intimate chamber music than virtuosic bluster.
 The soloist enters with no fanfare at all, launching the soaring first theme right on the downbeat.
-The other distinctive theme, with its vigorous rhythmic snap, remains in the province of the orchestra until the soloist finally takes it up in a throbbing coda.
+The other distinctive theme, with its vigorous rhythmic snap, appears only in the orchestra until the soloist finally takes it up in a throbbing coda.

-In the central Andante movement, the melodious oboe solo that prefaces the violinist’s entrance is perhaps the greatest concerto melody not written for a soloist since Brahms penned a similar oboe solo in the slow movement of his own violin concerto.
-(That example prompted the violinist Pablo de Sarasate to quip, “Would I stand there, violin in hand, while the oboe plays the only melody in the whole work?”)
+In the central Andante movement, the melodious oboe solo that prefaces the violinist’s entrance is perhaps the greatest concerto melody not written for a soloist since Brahms penned a similar oboe solo in the slow movement of his own Violin Concerto.
 The solo violin waits patiently through the first quarter of the movement, building anticipation for its delicate entrance and moody counter-theme.

 The perpetual motion finale, the source of so much trouble for Barber at the birth of the concerto, is a dazzling tour de force, not just for its rapid figurations—violinists have handled worse—but for its seamless construction and ceaseless variety in the musical material.
 An accelerated coda has the white-knuckled intensity of a gymnast’s final dismount.